sebastiandeluca/sebastiandeluca.github.io/README.md

 # Who Am I?
- Sebastian Deluca is a software developer proficient in Python, and soon, Java.
+ Sebastian Deluca is a software developer proficient in Python, and soon, JavaScript and C++.
+However, those will come later in time.

  ### NOTE: THIS SITE IS A WORK-IN-PROGRESS!